Backdraft dampers provide a cost-effective way to direct air in one direction. This article explains how they work.

 Once installed, the counterbalance can be adjusted to assist or resist the damper’s opening action.
 If you don’t want cold air getting into your heating duct, then you may want the counterbalance to resist the opening action.
 This way, the counterbalance can further assist the closing action when the air passes through.

-Backdraft dampers fulfill a specific role in your HVAC system without the need of an actuator, saving you time and money in the long run.
-When applied correctly, they can be useful and efficient additions to your HVAC system.
+Backdraft dampers provide one-way airflow without the need of an actuator.
+These dampers can save you time and money in the long run.
 Backdraft dampers must be used in areas where air will only flow in one direction, such as the intake and exhaust points of your system.
 If the application requires dual-direction airflow, then you must use a standard control damper.

 Backdraft dampers allow air through in the intended direction, they close quickly, they provide a tight seal, and they cost less to maintain.
 If you need a damper for one-way air flow, then consider using a backdraft damper.